 Service lines found within the CSA include underground and aboveground service lines for water, sewage, storm water, natural gas, power and communication.
-Utilities (water, sewer, storm water, natural gas) that are provided in pipes are usually located under ground.
+Utilities (water, sewer, storm water, natural gas) that are provided in pipes are usually located underground.
 Utilities provided through an electrical cable are usually located together in a conduit following a roadway, above or belowground.

-Construction or installation of new service lines; modification, maintenance and repair of existing service lines; and decommissioning and abandonment of old service lines.
+• Construction or installation of new service lines; modification, maintenance and repair of existing service lines; and decommissioning and abandonment of old service lines.

-2.3.3 Roads, Parking Lots, Pulloffs, Sidewalks, Boardwalks and Trails excluded from CEAA.
+2.3.3 Roads, Parking Lots, Pulloffs, Sidewalks, Boardwalks and Trails

+Roads are found within campgrounds and some larger day use areas and may be paved or gravel.
+Most maintenance and repair projects (e.g. road surface patching or overlay) are excluded from the Act.
 Modification of existing roads includes the realignment of roads within the right-of-way, the paving of gravel surface roads and the widening of existing roads within their right-of-way.
 Parking lots, sidewalks, boardwalks and formal trails are also located within the CSA.